Anhmike/clustering/README.md

 conda install --file requirements.txt
 ```

-*Running of the notebook examples contained within the FRESH section of this library will require the installation of JupyterQ however this is not a dependancy for the running of functions at an individual level.*
+*Running of the notebook examples will require the installation of JupyterQ however this is not a dependancy for the running of functions at an individual level.*

 ## Status